AmirMoAhang/AmirMoAhang/README.md

 # Hey there 👋, I'm Amir Mo.
 Ahang

-Full‑Stack Developer • Product‑Focused Builder • Curious Learner
+Sofware Developer • Product‑Focused Builder • Curious Learner

 ---

 ### 👨‍💻 About Me
-I'm a full‑stack developer who loves creating products that truly help users.
+I'm a software developer who loves creating products that truly help users.
 I focus more on **product value** than unnecessary programming complexity — though I deeply care about **performance, readability, and maintainability**.

 When I learn something new, I learn it **fast and slow**: